Spectral-Finance/lux/README.md

 - Install and configure Livebook

 To set up the development environment:
+1. Wait for the automatic tool installation (triggered when folder opens)
-1. Open VS Code's Command Palette (Cmd/Ctrl + Shift + P)
+2. Open VS Code's Command Palette (Cmd/Ctrl + Shift + P)
-2. Type "Tasks: Run Build Task" and select it (or use Cmd/Ctrl + Shift + B)
+3. Type "Tasks: Run Build Task" and select it (or use Cmd/Ctrl + Shift + B)
-3. This will run the "Initialize Environment" task which:
+4. This will run the "Initialize Environment" task which:
    - Installs Elixir dependencies for both Lux and LuxApp
    - Sets up Python virtual environment and dependencies
    - Installs Node.js dependencies